walmartlabs/lacinia/docs/tutorial/designer-data.rst

    You can indicate that, for example, a list contains non-nil values, but there isn't anyway in GraphQL to signify a non-`empty` list.

-We need a field resolver for the ``:designers`` field, to convert from what's in our data (a set of designer ids) into what we are promising in the schema: a list of Designer objects.
+We need a field resolver for the ``designers`` field, to convert from what's in our data (a set of designer ids) into what we are promising in the schema: a list of Designer objects.